30 Things You Should Never Say To Your Partner

 Image: Shutterstock

 This is a dynamic power conflict where one party feels overburdened or superior to the other partner regarding productivity or profession.
 Usually, stay-at-home partners aren’t given the same value, and the earning partner insinuates that they are owed more importance.
-Using this reason will make the other partner feel unworthy and useless while the earning partner holds the upper hand.
+Using a patronizing attitude can make the other partner feel unworthy and useless while the earning partner holds the upper hand.

 17. “They Looked So Good Tonight!”